Thrifting for the Birds

 It also was too efficient.
 House finches (linnets) emptied it quickly, and one cup of seed mix is all I wanted to give them daily.
 Plus, watching these mice of the bird world stuff themselves became boring.
 All they did was sit, eat, and lunge at rivals who wanted to share the feeder.

 I read up on wild birds—their habits, what species frequent the foothills of inland Southern CA, and what they eat.
 I also researched the ideal bird feeding experience for both birds and humans.
 Feeders should be located where you can watch easily from indoors, and where birds can dart into nearby branches; and well above the ground so cats can’t pounce and it’s difficult for rodents to help themselves.
+If these birds become a problem, you need bird proofing buildings to make sure they will be safely removed.

 So with bird-feeding in mind, I trolled estate sales and thrift shops.
 I decided to use inexpensive objects I found in abundance: wrought iron candleholders with metal rings for votives in glass cups.
 It seemed that such shallow vessels would hold the right amount of bird seed, and metal rods in pleasing ornamental shapes would make good perches.